smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 self.sdlManager.screenManager.softButtonObjects = [softButton];
 ```

-### Create the EventEmitter Class
+#### Create the EventEmitter Bridge Class

 Create the class that will be the listener for the notiification you created above.
-This class will be sending an receieving messages from your JavaScript code (React Native).
-There are some required method(s) you must include inorder to be an  `EventEmitter` , these method(s) are in the example below.
+This class will be sending and receiving messages from your JavaScript code (React Native).
+There are some required method(s) you must include in order to be a React Native `EventEmitter`; these method(s) are in the example below.

 ##### Objective-C
 ###### SDLEventEmitter.h